duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - Added Initial support for Resort Anthem
     -  BEGINNER, LEAGUE, STORY does not work yet.
   - Fixed s_hispeed/d_hispeed doesn't save correctly.

+**v0.1.6**
+  - Added Initial support for tricoro
+    - Event savings are broken
+  - Added movie_upload url setting on plugin setting (BISTROVER ~)
+    - This uses JSON instead of XML and this requires additional setup. (can't test or implement this as I don't own NVIDIA GPU)